Updated: Oct 25, 2020

 He added, " so once people got to know about Arun Sawant’s accident in Konkan Kada, the rescue teams like the Nisarga Mitra rescue team, Shailbhramar, Bhramti, Petzl, Giripremi, Giriviraj, Shivdurga team along with some friends and family members started to reach there.
 When we reached Konkan Kada, past stories of him conducting rescue operations flashed in my mind.
 The reason why all rescue teams and other groups of people gathered because he was very well known in the community.

-The body was found in the worst situation.
 His body was found below 600 ft approx. The accident happened around 5 or 6 pm in the evening and the body was found in the morning, of course, because we could not rescue when it’s dark.

 The fact is when you organize a commercial event, you have to take extra care of everything and a single mistake could cost a life.
 One can not afford to take safety casually.

-At the time of rescue operation, the Mumbai team (a group of 29 people) was trying to locate his body from the summit and other teams were at the base.
+At the time of the rescue operation, the Mumbai team (a group of 29 people) was trying to locate his body from the summit and other teams were at the base.
 When the Mumbai team with 5 people started the descent to locate, on the other side they also rescued kids along with Suraj who was stuck at traverse at night.
 Finally, they located his body and then we rescued all of them together."

-When asked about the cause of accident Rohit said, "As per my opinion the reason for his death is conducting commercial events at Konkankada which is a huge 1800 ft rock wall and the very dangerous place itself.
+When asked about the cause of the accident Rohit said, "As per my opinion the reason for his death is conducting commercial events at Konkankada which is a huge 1800 ft rock wall and the very dangerous place itself.
 I mean anything can happen there at any time.
 Konkankada is famous for loose rocks and sudden mishappenings.
 That place is not meant for these kinds of activities.
-Personally I have never supported commercial activities that happen in Konkan Kada.
+Personally, I have never supported commercial activities that happen in Konkan Kada.
 If someone goes there, then he has to be extra careful for every single moment he spends there.
 We are getting to hear more accidents these days in commercial events."

-Having said that, Arun Sawant was also one of the active members of the group working on to make mountaineering rules in Maharashtra.
+Having said that, Arun Sawant was also one of the active members of the group working on making mountaineering rules in Maharashtra.
 In past years, when people were hardly aware of rescue activity, at that period of time Arun Sawant successfully managed to rescue his friend’s body in the 80s in Konkan Kada.
 No one had ever imagined that he could be rescued someday in the lap of mighty Konkan Kada itself.

 Things have changed in the past 45 years since Arun Sawant started his own journey of adventure.
 The entire community has come a long way.
 He had introduced so many people of different ages to the outdoors.
 People might have joined him just for a session but the experience stayed with them.